JasperBoom/genomescan/HPC.md

 This folder contains all files used for the R analysis.
 So, the test data from the personal genome project uk (**pgpuk**), an annotated giab sample (**giab**), the input files for the vep plugins and reference (**vep**) and the clinvar download (**clinvar**).
-Additionally, datestamped folders that contain uk personal genome vcf files combined with pathogenic variants.

-For example, the **2024-02-29-exomiser-thresholding** folder contains the
+Additionally, datestamped folders that contain uk personal genome vcf files combined with pathogenic variants and **pathogenic-variants** that contains vcf files used for the files in the datestamped folders.

-vcf files used for testing exomiser and setting thresholds.
+For example, the **2024-02-30-combined** folder contains the vcf files used for testing exomiser and setting thresholds.

 ## snakemake-tutorial
 This folder has the data files for the snakemake tutorial: